mtanveer1/Least-squares-projection-twin-support-vector-clustering-LSPTSVC/README.md

 Description of files (Linear and non-linear cases):

 main.m: selecting parameters of lsptsvc using k fold cross-validation.
-One can select paramters c1 (denoted by variable csv1), c2 (denoted by variable csv2), mu (denoted by variable mus) to be used in grid-search method.
+One can select parameters c1 (denoted by variable csv1), c2 (denoted by variable csv2), mu (denoted by variable mus) to be used in grid-search method.

 lsptsvc.m: implementation of proposed lsptsvc algorithm.
 Takes parameters c1, c2, mu (for non-linear case), training data and test data and provides accuracy obtained and running time.